jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 Let's fire up Kepler.
 The config can be stored in a JSON file and passed into the `KeplerGl(..)` constructor as seen below.
 Modifications are best made in the GUI, after which the JSON can be stored in order to re-create the map later.
 It has pretty sensible default behavior by automatically parsing the `lon`/`lat`/`geo_wkt` columns, but some tweaking is usually required still.

 ### Map 1: Circles like the famous John Hopkins Covid-19 map
-I'll first attempt to re-create the [John Hopkins Covid-19 map](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html?fbclid=IwAR0Q7KKPfPT3uhysJlRi8fTpqNzHkMkd6NOWDYA7tkDYuSFCuHs85Z2e-uw#/bda7594740fd40299423467b48e9ecf6), which for The Netherlands unfortunately isn't very detailed:
+I'll first attempt to re-create the [John Hopkins Covid-19 map](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html?fbclid=IwAR0Q7KKPfPT3uhysJlRi8fTpqNzHkMkd6NOWDYA7tkDYuSFCuHs85Z2e-uw#/bda7594740fd40299423467b48e9ecf6), which shows cumulative counts of reported infections.
+The underlying data is updated on a daily basis.
+It's not very detailed for The Netherlands, unfortunately:

 ![John Hopkins map Europe](/assets/blog/2020-05-01-evaluation-keplergl-covid-19-data/img/john_hopkins.png "John Hopkins map Europe")